Hello, my name is Adam Stoner.

-Good ethics and integrity are a couple of my core principles which is why I take a tough stance on advertising and sponsored content and why I've chosen to host this very website with the not-for-profit, can't-be-sold, open-source product built by the Ghost Foundation, Ghost(Pro).
+Social and environmental justice are a couple of my core principles which is why I take a tough stance on advertising and sponsored content and why I've chosen to host this very website with the not-for-profit, can't-be-sold, open-source product built by the Ghost Foundation, Ghost(Pro).
 I find the ongoing assault against privacy an affront which is why I've taken a stand and made this website without any kind of tracking beacons or social media icons that send your data back to tech-oligopolies with only de-facto consent.
 It's also why I publicly and financially support tools that help grant individuals more privacy including zero-knowledge cloud storage and end-to-end encrypted messaging.

 In 2016, I wore a binaural microphone for three days and livestreamed everything it heard live online in an event I called #THROUGHMYEARS.
 Since then, my sound design work has been featured in the Wilson Art Gallery and Museum in Cheltenham and the Museum of Gloucester and #THROUGHMYEARS has been featured in the Guardian, the Atlantic, Forbes and the Daily Mirror.